 Boston is one of the most expensive cities in the United States, but it’s not impossible to see on a budget.

-As a long time Boston resident (going on 16 years!), I know tons of tips and tricks on how to see Boston on a budget.
+As a long time Boston resident (going on 16 years!), I know tons of tips and tricks for visiting Boston on a budget.